omiros14052003/Traineeship-App/README.md

 * Omiros Chatziiordanis

-## Notes for the delivery of the project
+## Notes for explanation of the project

-- The src and data folders that have been asked in the project requirements, are represented by the countries_football_stats and the db folders respectively.
-- The project report and video can be found on the deliverables folder.
-- The video has been given through a link to a google drive repository.
+The projects documentation is included in the SprintReport-v1.pdf

 ## Important steps to run the app